Research

 ongoing

-Brief Abstract When statutory work and family entitlements are deemed insufficient, how do workers respond and compensate?
-Looking at some advanced economies points us to an idea---unionization and collective bargaining (CB) are channels to attain better conditions and higher benefit entitlements than what is legally guaranteed.
-Whether this ``success story'' applies in other contexts where unions play a less salient role and parental leave laws are perceived as less strongly enforced, as is the case in many developing countries, has not been explored.
-To address this, we construct a novel dataset of all private sector collective bargaining agreements (CBAs) in the Philippines from 2016-2021 to: (1) descriptively show the prevalence of paid parental leaves (PPLs) in CBAs and (2) analyze the causal effect of a 2019 maternity leave reform, which increased benefit entitlement from 8 to 15 weeks, on the inclusion of PPLs in CBAs using two quasi-experimental designs.
-Results show that around 65\% of CBAs contain reinforcing provisions that merely restate statutory leave entitlements, while only 5\% contain augmenting provisions that secure more leaves.
+When statutory work and family entitlements are deemed insufficient, how do workers respond and compensate?
+Looking at some advanced economies points us to an idea--unionization and collective bargaining (CB) are ways to attain better conditions and higher benefit entitlements than what is statutorily guaranteed.
+However, the universality of this ``success story'' has not been tested nor established, particularly in contexts where unions play a less salient role and parental leave laws are perceived as weakly enforced, as is the case in many developing countries.
+In this paper, we construct a novel dataset of all private sector collective bargaining agreements (CBAs) in the Philippines from 2016-2021 to: (i) descriptively show the prevalence of paid parental leaves (PPLs) in CBAs and (ii) analyze the causal effect of a 2019 maternity leave reform, which increased benefit entitlement from 8 to 15 weeks, on the inclusion of PPLs in CBAs using two quasi-experimental designs.
+Results show that around 65% of CBAs contain **reinforcing** provisions that merely restate statutory leave entitlements, while only 5% contain **augmenting** provisions that secure more leaves.
 Meanwhile, we do not find evidence that the 2019 reform crowded out PPL provisions in CBAs.
-Unpacking potential mechanisms, semi-structured interviews with union leaders lend support to the idea that where compliance and enforcement of family policy laws are perceived as weak, redundancy is as much of an objective as augmentation is in collective bargaining.
+Unpacking potential mechanisms, semi-structured interviews with union leaders lend support to a bounded augmentation hypothesis such that where compliance and enforcement of family policy laws are perceived as weak, redundancy is as much of an objective as augmentation is in collective bargaining.2.
+The Incomplete Leap: On the Transition from Union Formation to the First Collective Agreement (with E. Suguitan)

-Brief Abstract In decentralized systems where unionization and bargaining occur at the establishment level, what explains the (speedy) transition from union formation to the first collective agreement?
+In decentralized systems where unionization and bargaining occur at the establishment level, what explains the (speedy) transition from union formation to the first collective agreement?
 While prior evidence in some developed countries (e.g. United States) estimates this transition to be a little over a year, little to no evidence exists in other contexts where unions play a less central role.
-Extending prior literature, we analyze the Philippines where national unionization and collective bargaining coverage rates are relatively low.
-Using methods from survival analysis on novel register data, we descriptively demonstrate that: (1) median union membership density is low at 40\%; (2) only 20\% of all new union registrations have successfully registered a contract; and (3) unions with higher densities, that are independent, and in the manufacturing sector experience elevated transition rates to a collective agreement.
+Addressing this gap, we analyze the Philippines where national unionization and collective bargaining coverage rates are relatively low.
+Using methods from survival analysis on novel register data of all union registrations from 2016-2021, we descriptively demonstrate that: (1) median union membership density is low at 40%; (2) only 20% of all new union registrations successfully register a contract within the first 5 years; and (3) unions with higher densities, that are independent, and in the manufacturing sector experience elevated transition rates to a collective agreement.3.
+Local Labor Market Concentration and Workers’ Representation (with E. Jopson)

 Research Area 3.
 Workers’ Belief Responses to Firms’ Exercise of Power